Skip to navigation Skip to content

 Services Officers must tell customers about this option when they get enquiries about the progress of an online patient claim.

-See Track Medicare claims online.
+See Track Medicare claims online for more details.

 The Resources page contains a link to the Services Australia website with the relevant timeframe for claiming a Medicare benefit.